 Skip to main content

 A lieutenant general is a three-star general officer.
 This rank sits above a major general, who has two stars, and below a full general, who has four stars.
-In most armies and air forces, the rank is called lieutenant general.
 In navies, the equivalent rank is vice admiral.

-At this level, the focus is no longer on direct battlefield leadership but about managing large parts of the military and planning operations on a big scale.
+At this level, the focus is no longer on direct battlefield leadership but about managing large parts of the military and planning big scale operations.

 Lieutenant General vs Major General (Why the Names Feel Backwards)